 There’s much less research about the risks and benefits from alternative treatments.
 That doesn’t necessarily mean that these approaches don’t work.
 It just means that there isn’t a lot of evidence one way or the other.
 But they help some people and are generally safe to try.

-	Just like with any other type of treatment, it’s best to talk with your doctor first, so he knows all the strategies you’re trying.
-He can help you research what could work and watch out for any side effects.
+Just like with any other type of treatment, it’s best to talk with your doctor first, so they know all the strategies you’re trying.
+They can help you research what could work and watch out for any side effects.

 Your doctor or health care provider might recommend that you try acupuncture, gentle massage, deep breathing, relaxation therapy, yoga or tai chi.
 The goal is to boost your energy, curb pain, or ease some of your other symptoms.

 Some studies show that acupuncture could reduce both mental and physical fatigue and depression in people who have ME/CFS.
 Researchers have done some experiments where researchers compare one treatment to another or to no treatment at all.
 They found that certain types of massage, including tui na (a type of Chinese massage) might help with some symptoms like depression, fatigue, pain, and insomnia.

 Several studies have found that a particular kind of talk therapy called cognitive behavioral therapy (CBT) might reduce your symptoms.
 It can also help with the depression, stress, and anxiety that often go along with chronic fatigue syndrome.
 However, the largest study—one that appeared to show a benefit—has recently come under serious criticism.
 So the jury is still out: CBT may help some people with chronic fatigue syndrome, but that has been proven.

 Some research has shown that graded exercise therapy can help reduce symptoms of ME/CFE and improve stamina.
 This is a form of physical therapy that starts out with very little exercise and slowly adds more over time.
 The goal is to stop before you get tired, then go a little longer each time.